The story of Esperanza Threads

 rooted in decades of community presence

 Esperanza Threads has been an active part of the Cleveland community for over two decades.
-Serving # individuals to date, Esperanza has had a rippling effect in the connection of social, environmental, and economic resources available to anyone and everyone!
+Serving 1,000+ individuals to date, Threads has had a ripple effect in connecting social, environmental, and economic initiatives throughout Fibershed.

 2000